 There are no photographs of the station.
-If you are the site operator and have pictures of this location, then please upload them to Flickr (detailed instructions) and add the two tags 'wxtagged' and 'wx:cwop=d6959'.
-If the picture is of the weather station itself, then please also add the 'wx:station' tag as well.
+If you are the site operator and have pictures of this location, then please email them to firstname.lastname@example.org.

 You can try to find photographs from the area surrounding the site marker by clicking on Find nearby photographs.

 You can also subscribe to an RSS feed to tell you when new stations come online in this area.
 Choose either within 100 miles or 250 miles .

 |CW5839||24.4 miles||Northwest||Dinan, FR (lat 46.4207°, long -0.1674°, altitude 92 metres) (data present)|

 |LFBN||26.2 miles||Northwest||Niort, France (lat 46.3156°, long -0.4003°, altitude 61 metres) (data present)|

 |DW4932||27.5 miles||Northwest||Niort, FR (lat 46.3141°, long -0.4338°, altitude 43 metres) (data present)|

 |EW1447||27.8 miles||Northwest||Niort, FR (lat 46.3140°, long -0.4427°, altitude 60 metres)

 ||LFBG||35.0 miles||Southwest||Cognac, France (lat 45.6650°, long -0.3158°, altitude 31 metres)